multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/stratum1.md

 a [content delivery network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).

-A Stratum 1 replica server is a **standard web server** that uses the CernVM-FS server component to provide a full mirror of one or more CernVM-FS repositories, which are served and managed through a central Stratum 0 server.
+A Stratum 1 replica server is a **standard web server** that uses the CernVM-FS server tools to provide a full mirror of one or more CernVM-FS repositories, which are served and managed through a central Stratum 0 server.

 The figure below shows the CernVM-FS network for repositories in the `cern.ch` domain,